github/docs/content/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-global-campus-for-educators-and-researchers/apply-to-github-global-campus-as-an-educator-or-researcher.md

 ---
-title: Apply for an educator or researcher discount
+title: Apply to {% data variables.product.prodname_global_campus%} as an educator or researcher
-intro: 'If you''re an educator or a researcher, you can apply to receive {% data variables.product.prodname_team %} for your organization account for free.'
+intro: 'If you''re an educator or a researcher, you can apply to join {% data variables.product.prodname_global_campus%} and receive access to the resources and benefits of {% data variables.product.prodname_education %}'
 redirect_from:
   - /education/teach-and-learn-with-github-education/apply-for-an-educator-or-researcher-discount
   - /github/teaching-and-learning-with-github-education/applying-for-an-educator-or-researcher-discount